On some notions of rank for matrices over tracts: Relative notions of rank

-In particular, $r_{\varphi\text{-}\mat}(A)$ is a lower bound for the rank of any lift $A'$ of $A$, and this bound is better than the one we would obtain by just using the absolute rank $r_{\mat}(A)$ (or, say, the column rank $r_{\col}(A)$ of $A$, which would given an even worse bound).
+Morally, \Cref{prop:basic relative inequality} says that $r_{\varphi\text{-}\mat}(A)$ is a lower bound for the rank of any lift $A'$ of $A$, and this bound is better than the one we would obtain by just using the absolute rank $r_{\mat}(A)$ (or, say, the column rank $r_{\col}(A)$ of $A$, which would give an even worse bound).

-In general, both inequalities in Proposition~\ref{prop:basic relative inequality} can be strict, as the next two examples show.